-We host landing pages on our servers, and each Mailchimp Landing Page each has a unique URL.
-Landing page URLs include the domain mailchi.mp, and a URL path that's split into two parts: an identifier and a page title.
+We host landing pages on our servers, and each Mailchimp landing page has a unique URL.
+Landing page URLs include the domain

-The identifier is unique to the list associated with your page.
-If you're using a product template, this is the list associated with your connected store.
+The identifier is unique to the audience associated with your page.
 The landing page subject is chosen by you and is unique to your landing page.

-Here are the parts of a landing page URL you can edit depending on your account type.
+Here are the parts of a landing page URL you can edit depending on your plan.

-For free accounts, the identifier part of the landing page URL is an alpha-numeric string that's randomly generated when the campaign is sent.
-This can't be edited unless you upgrade to a paid account or purchase access to use your own domain on a landing page.
+If you're on our free plan, the identifier part of the landing page URL is an alpha-numeric string that's randomly generated when the page is published.

 You can edit the last section of your landing page URL regardless of your account type.
 Here's an example:

-Paid accounts can edit an additional part of landing page URLs.
-You can use your verified email domain in the identifier section of your URL.
+If you have a paid plan, you can use a verified email domain in the identifier section of your URL.
 This helps promote your brand and make your URLs more recognizable to your audience when you share them online.

-For example, if you verify the subdomain plants.pottedplanter.com, you can add a url to your landing page that looks something like this:
+For example, if you connect the domain pottedplanter.com, you can customize your URL to look something like this:

-To learn how to verify a subdomain, take a look at our article about how to Use Your Own Domain on a Landing Page.
+To learn how to use your domain or subdomain in Mailchimp, take a look at our article about how to Connect a Domain or Subdomain.